anu3dev/self-learning/00000/006-cloud-and-ai/0001-aws-AIF-C01/readme.md

 Caps output token size (short vs long response).

 > Exam Tip: These affect creativity, not latency.
+> Overfitting occurs when a model performs well on the training data but poorly on new, unseen data, while underfitting occurs when a model performs poorly on both the training data and new, unseen data
+> Underfit models experience high bias, whereas, overfit models experience high variance
 ---

 # 11. Responsible AI Principles